-A native of Oakville, Ontario, Canada, James Hinchliffe will begin his eighth season of Verizon IndyCar Series competition in 2018.
-The Dancing With the Stars Season 23 runner-up has captured one pole position (Indianapolis 500, 2016), 14 podium finishes and five victories (St. Pete, Sao Paulo, Iowa 2013; New Orleans 2015; Long Beach 2017).
-The 2011 IndyCar Rookie of the Year and Tony Renna Rising Star Award winner is also a fan favorite and was voted IndyCar Favorite Driver of the Year in 2012.
-The 2018 season marks the 30-year-old’s fourth consecutive season with Schmidt Peterson Motorsports.
+A native of Oakville, Ontario, Canada, James Hinchliffe will begin his ninth season of IndyCar Series competition in 2019.
+The Dancing With the Stars Season 23 runner-up has captured one pole position (Indianapolis 500, 2016), 16 podium finishes and six victories (St. Pete, Sao Paulo, Iowa 2013; New Orleans 2015; Long Beach 2017; Iowa 2018).
+The 2011 IndyCar Rookie of the Year and Tony Renna Rising Star Award winner is also a fan favorite and was voted IndyCar Favorite Driver of the Year in 2012 and 2018.
+The 2019 season marks the 31-year-old’s fifth consecutive season with Schmidt Peterson Motorsports.

-Born in Guelph, Ontario, Canada, Robert Wickens will be competing in his first season of Verizon IndyCar Series competition in 2018 with Schmidt Peterson Motorsports.
-The 28-year-old has two championship titles under his belt (Formula BMW USA, 2006; Formula Renault 3.5, 2011), and most recently completed a six-year run in DTM where he captured six wins, 15 podium finishes and five pole positions.
+Born in Guelph, Ontario, Canada, Robert Wickens has two championship titles under his belt (Formula BMW USA, 2006; Formula Renault 3.5, 2011), and recently completed a six-year run in DTM where he captured six wins, 15 podium finishes and five pole positions.
+The 29-year-old competed in his first season of IndyCar Series competition in 2018 with Schmidt Peterson Motorsports where he captured pole position in his debut race (St. Petersburg), as well as a podium at his first-ever oval event (ISM Raceway) totaling four podium finishes for the season.
+Wickens also clinched the Indianapolis 500 and IndyCar Series Rookie of the Year in 2018.

 Jack Harvey is a British racing driver with fifteen years racing experience, including Indy Car, two years in Indy Lights, one year in GP3, two years in British F3, two years in Formula BMW Europe and six years in karting.
 Jack’s racing achievements include 2012 British F3 Champion, second place in the 2014 and 2015 Indy Lights Championships, second place in the 2010 Formula BMW Europe Championship, and winning every Karting Championship he has ever entered.